ojaswi-dev1/CODSOFT/Task 2 - Calculator/README.md

 # Task 2 – Calculator

-This project performs basic arithmetic operations using float inputs.
+A simple Python calculator that performs basic arithmetic operations using float inputs.
+The user selects an operation from a menu and enters two numbers.
+The result is displayed instantly with input validation to avoid errors.

+## Features
-The user can choose addition, subtraction, multiplication, division, or modulus through a menu-driven interface.
+- Addition, subtraction, multiplication, division, modulus
-The program includes input validation and handles errors such as invalid numbers.
+- Float input support
+- Menu-driven interface

+## Language Used
+Python 3